 -

-Function Description int queueSize() Returns the number of agents in the embedded Queue.
-T queueGet(int index) Returns the agent from the position at the specified index (0 is at the exit).
-T queueRemove(Agent agent) Removes agent from the embedded Queue block and returns it. - Delay
+Function Description int queueSize() Returns the number of agents in the internal Queue block.
+T queueGet(int index) Returns the agent from the specified position (0 is at the exit).

 -

-Function Description int delaySize() Returns the number of agents in the embedded Delay block.
-T delayGet(int index) Returns the agent at the index position in the Delay (the oldest agent is at the position 0).
-T delayRemove(Agent agent) Removes the given agent from the embedded Delay block and returns it. - Agent removal
+Function Description int delaySize() Returns the number of agents in the internal Delay block.
+T delayGet(int index) Returns the agent from the specified position position in the internal Delay block (the oldest agent is at the position 0).

 -

-Function Description T remove(Agent agent) Removes the given agent from the Service block and returns it.
-If the agent was not contained in the Service block, returns null. - Control
+Function Description int size() Returns the number of agents in the Service block.
+T remove(T agent) Removes the given agent from the Service block and returns it.
+If the agent was not contained in the Service block, returns null.

 -